 Country club memberships are limited and provided on an as-needed basis for business purposes only.
 Messrs.
-Brown and Miller had club memberships in 2012.
+Brown and Rainey had club memberships in 2013.

-We do not provide cars or car allowances.
-However, for security purposes and to allow for the efficient use of Mr. Lesar's time, a company-leased car and part-time driver are provided for Mr. Lesar for the primary purpose of commuting to and from work while he is in Dubai and Houston.
+We do not provide cars to our NEOs.
+However, for security purposes and to allow for the efficient use of Mr. Lesar's time, a company-leased car and part-time driver are provided for Mr. Lesar for the primary purpose of commuting to and from work.